MuriithiEric/August-Cohort-Hackathon-1/README.md

 Include your educational background.

 Submission Guidelines
 Repository Setup: Submit via the GitHub classrooms submission link.
 Commit Messages: Use clear and descriptive commit messages to document your progress.
 Pull Request: Submit a pull request to the main branch once you have completed your project.
 Include a brief description of your website and any additional notes.
-Deadline: All submissions must be made by monday 1st July 12pm EAT
+Deadline: All submissions must be made by Monday 22nd July 12pm EAT

 Judging Criteria
 Submissions will be judged based on the following criteria: